-The main goal here is to create a kind of defensive traffic between you and your opponent to limit their degree of the offense.
-They have no other choice but to divert most of their punches somewhere else instead of landing it in the blow of elbow traffic.
+The main goal here is to create a kind of defensive traffic between you and your opponent to limit their degree of offense.
+They have no other choice but to divert most of their punches somewhere else instead of landing them in the blow of elbow traffic.

 This way, you’re not only decreasing the number of threat punches from the opponent but also freeing up your faculties for proactive defense.

 As a general thought, the elbow is a short-range kind of attack and is more destructive as compared to a punch.
 Although attacking through your elbows is completely banned in boxing but you can surely use it in your defense.

 If learned properly, elbow defense gives you a great advantage over your opponent and enhanced your overall game.
 But you need to be careful and consciously try to avoid any kind of fouls.